thales-e-security/p11tool/README.md

 Supported functionality:

 - Print the attributes of all objects on the token.
 Optionally restricted to objects with a given label.
+- Print all the mechanisms supported by a token.
 - Delete all objects from the token.
 Optionally retain objects with the specified label(s).
 - Import a plaintext AES key.
 - Calculate a checksum for an AES key.